IdkDwij/TermithronC/README.md

 # TermithronC

 The TermithronC is an expansion to the original Termithron Project made by [idkDwij](https://github.com/IdkDwij/Termithon) on GitHub.
-Its written in C for now. (_I will learn C++ later on_)
+Its written in C for now.
+Some Python3 stuff will be added (_I will learn C++ later on_)

 ## Installation